Key Takeaway

 Nausea Management

 The most commonly reported side effect of Wegovy is nausea, affecting approximately 44% of patients in STEP 1.
 Several antidepressants (particularly SSRIs in the first weeks of use) also cause nausea.
-If you are starting both medications around the same time, work with your provider to stagger initiation so you can identify which medication causes any GI symptoms.
+If you're starting both medications around the same time, work with your provider to stagger initiation so you can identify which medication causes any GI symptoms.

 Some antidepressants are strongly associated with weight gain, including mirtazapine (average gain of 1.5-3 kg), paroxetine, and amitriptyline.
 If you take one of these medications, Wegovy can help counteract the metabolic effects, but the competing pharmacology may reduce Wegovy's effectiveness.
 Your prescriber may consider switching to a weight-neutral antidepressant if appropriate.